This post may contain affiliate links. See my disclosure policy.

 Storage instructions

-To store: Place leftovers in a sealable container and store them in the freezer for up to five days.
+To store: Place leftovers in an airtight container and store in the fridge for up to five days.

 To freeze: Place the cooked and cooled chicken in a shallow container and store it in the freezer for up to 6 months.